soundarzozm/Poem_Generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This model can be used to analyse the sentiment in a given piece of text.
+This model can be used to generate text that is meaningful (Natural Language Processing).
 This has its various applications such as:<br>
-* Spam Classification
+* Auto-completion
-* Business Analytics
+* Auto-correction
-* Social Monitoring
+* Article Generation
-* Market Research
+* Documentation
-* Product Analysis
+* Computer-assisted Coding

 <!-- ROADMAP -->